HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 <p></p>

 #### External Reference
 This response type presents a Card with one or more links to external web pages, PDFs, or other resources that provide relevant information with regards to the REMS program the CDS Hook was executed for.
 A link might provide information about the program, requirements for safe use,  printable forms, etc. Typically, these references would be links to information available from the REMS Administrator's website or other authoritative sources.
-The card **SHALL** have at least one `Card.link`.
+The Card **SHALL** have at least one `Card.link`.
 The `Link.type` **SHALL** have a type of "absolute".

-When reasonable, an "External Reference" card **SHOULD** contain a summary of the actionable information from the external reference.
+When reasonable, an "External Reference" Card **SHOULD** contain a summary of the actionable information from the external reference.

 For example, this CDS Hooks [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains five [Links](https://cds-hooks.hl7.org/2.0/#link) - a link to an overview website, a link to a PDF containing a guide for the medication itself, a link to PDF that specifics the REMS program information, a link to a PDF that contains adverse event management and a link to a provider enrollment form.